Mauragkas/Project1_OpSys/README.md

 # Project1_OpSys
-This is a team project focused on operating systems for a university course
+This is a project focused on operating systems for a university course